sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 )
 ```

-**Note**: If use a [customized call tx builder](../how-to-build-a-contract-tx#customized-call-tx-builder), you must explicitly set the change output of the transaction in the builder beforehand.
+**Note**: If you use a [customized call tx builder](../how-to-build-a-contract-tx#customized-call-tx-builder), you must explicitly set the change output of the transaction in the builder beforehand.
 Otherwise, you cannot call `this.changeAmount` or `this.buildChangeOutput`  in the contract.

 ```ts
 const unsignedTx: bsv.Transaction = new bsv.Transaction()